-- open: the reviewer reports are public and published alongside the final article
+- Open: review reports are public and published alongside the final article

-- collaborative: the reviewers and authors are able to comment on each other’s work and we encourage an open dialogue between them.
+- Collaborative: reviewers and authors are able to comment on each other’s work and we encourage an open dialogue between them.

-- pre- and post-publication: reviewers comment on the document prior to acceptance, and anyone can comment afterwards
+- Ongoing: reviewers comment on the document prior to acceptance, and anyone can comment afterwards.

-Once the article is accepted, we encourage an ongoing, post-publication peer review where readers can further engage with authors around the article.
-This process does not affect the “Published” status of the article but does allow for readers to discuss the research directly with the authors themselves.
-The review process itself takes approximately 4 – 6 weeks to complete but can change depending upon the quality of the manuscript submitted, reviewers reports and the time taken by the authors to submit the revised manuscript.
+Once the article is accepted, we encourage an ongoing, post-publication peer review process where readers can further engage with authors around the article.
+This process does not affect the “Accepted” status of the article but does allow for readers to discuss the research directly with the authors.
+The review process itself takes approximately 4 – 6 weeks to complete but can change depending on a variety of factors beyond our control at the journal.